MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Start-HistoricalSearch.md

 ### -EndDate
 The EndDate parameter specifies the end date of the date range.

 Use the short date format that's defined in the Regional Options settings on the computer where you're running the command.
-For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2015 to specify September 1, 2015.
+For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2018 to specify September 1, 2018.
 You can enter the date only, or you can enter the date and time of day.
-If you enter the date and time of day, enclose the value in quotation marks ("), for example, "09/01/2015 5:00 PM".
+If you enter the date and time of day, enclose the value in quotation marks ("), for example, "09/01/2018 5:00 PM".

+You also need to specify at least one of the following values in the command: MessageID, RecipientAddress, or SenderAddress.

 ```yaml
 Type: DateTime